TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

         ![!cf-quality-profile-cf](images/french-cf-profile-language.png)

     !!! info
-        We do choose `Any` for the language profile, as otherwise an English movies identified with German audio will not be grabbed and vice-versa.
+        We do choose `Any` for the language profile, as otherwise an English movie identified with German audio will not be grabbed and vice-versa.

 ------

 ## Usages

-There is two ways of using those German Custom Formats, with and without the Guide's original Group tiers (which can be found there: [Collection of Custom Formats](/Radarr/Radarr-collection-of-custom-formats/){:target="_blank" rel="noopener noreferrer"}).
+There is two ways of using those German Custom Formats, with and without TRaSH Guide's original, international/english based group tiers (which can be found there: [Collection of Custom Formats](/Radarr/Radarr-collection-of-custom-formats/){:target="_blank" rel="noopener noreferrer"}).
 To illustrate this, you will see an **"Original mix (optional)"** section in each of the examples below.
 You need to understand that if you add the Custom Formats from this optional section if Radarr do not find a German Dual Language release you will still have a good scoring for single audio.

 ------